MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * A profile belongs to exactly one business unit.
 * The unification rules and customer profile schema are the same for all business units.

- > [!TIP]
+ > [!NOTE]
    > * Any changes to the BU data separation configuration will trigger a full refresh.
-If your instance is in incremental mode, then a full refresh needs to be triggered manually after changes have been made.
+If your instance is in incremental mode, then a [full refresh](https://learn.microsoft.com/en-us/dynamics365/customer-insights/incremental-refresh-data-sources#run-a-one-time-full-refresh-for-azure-data-lake-data-sources) needs to be triggered manually after changes have been made.

 Data that are tied to a customer profile, for example, activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.